 Place the garlic, shallot, and spices in a food processor with all the spices and olive oil to create a thick paste or rub.

 Step Four: Bake.
 Roll the lamb back up and place it over a bed of sliced onions in a dutch oven or skillet with a little water in the bottom.
-Bake 350F oven for 3 ½ to 4 ½ hours.
-(See recipe notes)
+Bake in a 350°F oven for 3 ½ to 4 ½ hours, or until the internal temperature reaches 160-165°F.

 I love creating shawarma wraps with pita bread, tahini sauce, zhoug, tomatoes and cucumbers and pickled onions.
 Or create shawarma bowls with rice, tahini sauce, zhoug, and a salad or veggie!
 Serve with any of the following;